 Kang-ho Song : Namgoong Minsu

 This film was a pleasant surprise for once.
-Not because of the action but because of the deeper meaning.
-The train is actually a metaphor of the present world in which we live.
-A life that goes forward in a swift tempo for many.
-The train is actually a reflection of a micro-economy with a precisely measured division in different classes.
-The poor dangling at the bottom of society are in the final wagon in appalling conditions.
-The wealthier take their place in front surrounded by opulence and luxury.
+Not because of the action, but because of the deeper meaning incorporated into it.
+The train is actually a metaphor for the contemporary world we’re living in.
+A life that goes forward in a swift tempo for many of us.
+The train is actually a reflection of a micro-economy with a properly measured division in different classes.
+The poor people (dangling at the bottom of society) are located in the final wagon in appalling conditions.
+The wealthier ones take their place in front surrounded by opulence and luxury.
 In between is the middle class who can’t afford the excesses as the upper class, but are still considerably better off than the lower class.

-The entire film is set on the high-tech express train “Snowpiercer” designed by a Mr. Wilford.
-The train is ingenious.
-It contains an ecosystem to fabricate water from the broken ice where the train drills through and it’s actually a perpetual motion machine that moves on a global railway tens of thousands of kilometers long.
-This is because brilliant scientists came up with the bright idea to spray a substance in the atmosphere to get the global warming back to normal.
-This was a complete failure and turned the Earth into a huge popsicle and life became impossible here.
-Several thousands of people were lucky to get on board of this eternal moving train and wait patiently until life on earth would be possible again.
-Stopping the train is out of the question and who dares to go outside (My first question that came up was, “How ?” ) turns instantly into an stalactite (or stalagmite!
-Depends on how you end up outside)
+The entire film is set on the high-tech express train “Snowpiercer” designed by a certain Mr. Wilford.
+The train is ingeniously constructed.
+It contains an ecosystem to produce water out of the broken ice the train drills through and is actually a perpetual motion machine that travels forever on a global train track of tens of thousands of kilometers.
+This is because the brilliant scientists came up with the bright idea of spraying a certain substance into the atmosphere in order to bring global warming back to normal.
+Unfortunately, this fails, turning the earth into a giant popsicle and making life here impossible.
+Several thousand people were lucky enough to be able to get on board of this eternal moving train and wait patiently until living on earth would be possible again.
+Stopping the train is out of the question.
+And whoever dares to go outside (The first question I asked myself was “How?“) Instantly turns into a stalactite (or stalagmite!
+Depends on how you end up outside).

-This post-apocalyptic SF was extremely entertaining up to the time they reach the water treatment plant.
+This post-apocalyptic SF fascinated me and was extremely entertaining up to the moment they reached the water treatment plant.
 Till then it was a very gloomy picture.
-A picture we have repeatedly witnessed in our history.
+A picture we’ve witnessed several times in our history.
 From slavery in the southern states of America to Mao Tse-tung.
 A story of oppression and slavery.
-The images of ragged people queuing for their proteins and living without daylight in the last wagons.
-The build up to the revolution and the ultimate breakthrough are successfully displayed.
-The revolution is led by Curtis, a leader in the making who has a rather dubious past on this train and leads his troops forward on the way to the engine.
-For who owns the locomotive, is God !
-Along the way they release Namgoong Minsu and his daughter Yona.
-This prisoner who is addicted to “Kronol” seems to be a security specialist and should be able to open all electronically sealed doors.
-The moment the door opens to a next wagon and they are facing an army of SM-masters equipped with axes, is impressive.
-Even more impressive as the battle that follows.
-I ‘m pretty sure that Tarantino spontaneously starts to drool when he sees this scene.
+The images of people dressed in rags, queuing for their proteins and living without daylight in the last wagons.
+The build-up to the revolution and the ultimate breakthrough, are successfully displayed.
+The revolution is led by Curtis (Chris Evans), a leader in the making who has a rather dubious past on this train and who leads his troops forward on the way to the engine.
+For who owns the locomotive, is God!
+Along the way, they liberate Namgoong Minsu (Kang-ho Song) and his daughter Yona.
+This “Kronol” addicted prisoner, appears to be a security specialist and should be able to open all electronically sealed doors.
+The moment a door to the next wagon is being opened and they face an army of SM-masters equipped with axes, is impressive.
+Even more impressive than the battle that follows.
+I’m almost certain Tarantino starts to drool spontaneously while watching this scene.

-Conclusion: a sometimes confusing movie with a deep social critical message.
+Conclusion: a sometimes confusing, hallucinatory film with a deep-set socially critical message.